Skip to main content

 Can you upgrade?

 Before you can upgrade your laptop's memory, you need to know if it's even possible.
-Not all notebook computers allow RAM upgrades; some have sealed bottoms or soldered memory.
+Not all notebook computers allow RAM upgrades; an increasing number of laptops have soldered RAM, while others can have a sealed chassis.
 Some of the best laptops prevent RAM upgrades.
 If you've got a recent MacBook or another compact laptop, for example, you're probably out of luck.

 Check the underside of your laptop.
 If it has a compartment that lets you access the memory, you should be able to upgrade the memory without much difficulty.
+Similarly, if you can see the screws, it is likely the computer can be opened.
 If you're unsure, check your laptop manufacturer's website or your manual for more help.

 Buy the right RAM